-Today, we'll walk-through a brand-new data science interview question we got from Twitch.
+Today, we'll walk-through one of the brand-new data science interview questions we got from Twitch.
 It’s a great data science interview question from Twitch with some advanced techniques that is relevant to both - interviews and questions you’d be answering on your day job.
 Let’s walk through this question and step-by-step approach.

 The value of using a step-by-step framework is that you can rely on it during an interview where it might be a bit stressful and you’re not thinking clearly.
 Following these steps can help calm you down and help with covering all aspects of what you need to convey to the interviewer for a complete solution and discussion.